vmoroz/hermes-windows/doc/BuildingAndRunning.md

     cd build_release && ninja

 ## Building on Windows

+You should be able to build hermes by running the following script from the base of the repository.
+Note: There may be errors shown on the script but hermes is built if you can find the executable in build/bin/hermes/Debug/hermes.exe

+    .ado\scripts\cibuild.ps1

 The Windows build depends on which particular combination of GitBash/Cygwin/WSL and Visual Studio is used.